 The sunny commute from Whistler Mountain to Blackcomb Mountain via the PEAK 2 PEAK Gondola.
 PHOTO MIKE CRANE

-Book your lunch at the Roundhouse Lodge (via the EpicMix app, day of) and wrap your morning on Whistler Mountain before taking the PEAK 2 PEAK over to Blackcomb Mountain for the afternoon.
+Head to lunch at the Roundhouse Lodge and wrap your morning on Whistler Mountain before taking the PEAK 2 PEAK Gondola over to Blackcomb Mountain for the afternoon.
 Enjoy views of the entire Fitzsimmons Valley in full light as you make the commute across to Blackcomb Mountain.

 Ski Runs for Midday Light: Green – Green Line, Blue – Upper Peak to Creek, Black – Blackcomb Glacier (full Whistler Blackcomb Trail Map)